-The mortgage payment increases at the beginning of the adjustable rate period because the borrower is required to pay both interest and principal plus you have to repay the full loan amount over a shorter period of time which also causes the payment to increase.
+The mortgage payment increases at the beginning of the amortization period -- also known as the adjustable rate period -- because you are required to pay both interest and principal plus you have to repay the full loan amount over a shorter period of time, which also increases the payment.
 For example, with a 30 year fixed rate mortgage, you repay the loan balance over 30 years.
 With a 7/1 interest only mortgage, you repay the fully loan balance over the final 23 years of the loan.
 Repaying a mortgage over a shorter period of time results in a higher monthly payment.

 The example below demonstrates how monthly payments for an interest only mortgage can change and increase.
 The example compares a 7/1 interest only mortgage (red line) to a 30 year fixed rate mortgage (blue line) with a 4.000% interest rate.
 Both mortgages in the example are $380,000 with 30 year terms.
 For the interest only mortgage, the rate for the interest only period (first seven years) is 3.000% and the rate is held at 4.000% -- the same as the fixed rate mortgage -- throughout the remaining 23 years (adjustable rate period).
 Although having a constant interest rate throughout the adjustable rate period for an interest only loan is an unlikely scenario, it helps illustrate the differences in how the two programs work.

 During the interest only period, the $950 monthly payment for the interest only mortgage is lower than the $1,814 monthly payment for the fixed rate mortgage.
 In year eight, the monthly payment for the interest only loan increases significantly from $950 to $2,108 and is greater than the payment for the fixed rate mortgage for the remainder of the term even though both loans have the same 4.000% interest rate.
-The spike in payment is because in year eight the interest rate on for the interest only loan increases from 3.000% to 4.000%, the borrower is required to start paying both interest and principal plus the entire loan balance must be repaid over shorter period of time -- 23 years as compared to 30 years.
+The spike in payment is because in year eight the rate for the interest only loan increases from 3.000% to 4.000%, the borrower is required to start paying principal plus the entire loan balance must be repaid over shorter period of time -- 23 years.

 This example shows only one scenario and it is impossible to predict how interest rates will change in the future but it provides a helpful framework to understand how an interest only mortgage works.

 The chart below compares the monthly mortgage payments for a $380,000 mortgage for 3/1, 5/1, 7/1 and 10/1 interest only mortgages; 3/1, 5/1 , 7/1 and 10/1 ARMs; and, a 30 year fixed rate mortgage.
-As the chart illustrates, in comparison to both a fixed rate mortgage and an ARM, an interest only mortgage allows borrowers to save money on their monthly mortgage payment during the interest only period.
-Please note that for the 3/1, 5/1, 7/1 and 10/1 interest only mortgages and adjustable rate mortgages, the chart shows the monthly payment for the initial periods.
-Both the mortgage rate and payment are subject to change over the course of both loans.
+As the chart illustrates, in comparison to both a fixed rate mortgage and an ARM, an interest only mortgage allows borrowers to save money on their monthly payment during the initial period of the loan.
+Please note that for the 3/1, 5/1, 7/1 and 10/1 interest only mortgages and ARMs, the chart shows the initial monthly payment.
+Both the mortgage rate and payment are subject to change and may increase significantly over the course of both loans.

-Another reason to choose an interest only mortgage is if you think that interest rates are going to decline significantly in the future.
-If interest rates decline during the adjustable rate period of your loan then your monthly payment may decline as well, although it will likely be higher than your monthly payment during the interest only period because your payment includes both principal and interest.
-Predicting mortgage rates can be very challenging, especially over the 30 year term of a typical interest only mortgage, so this approach leaves the borrower vulnerable to significant risk.
+Another reason to choose an interest only mortgage is if you think that interest rates are going to decline in the future.
+If rates drop during the amortization period of your loan then your monthly payment may also go down, although it is usually higher than your initial payment because the payment includes both principal and interest.
+Predicting mortgage rates can be very challenging, especially over 30 years, so this approach leaves the borrower vulnerable to significant risk.

-The length of the interest only period directly affects your mortgage rate during the interest only period.
+The length of the interest only period directly affects your mortgage rate.
 The shorter the interest only period, the lower the rate and the lower your monthly payment.
-The trade-off of a shorter interest only period and lower rate is that the adjustable rate period is longer, which exposes you to more risk that your mortgage rate increases and remains higher for a longer period of time.
+The trade-off of a shorter interest only period and lower rate is that the adjustable rate period is longer, which exposes you to more risk that your rate and payment increase and remain higher for a longer period of time.

-The chart below demonstrates the relationship between the interest only period and mortgage rate.
-The 3/1 interest only mortgage has the lowest initial rate while the 10/1 interest only mortgage has the highest rate.
+The chart below demonstrates the relationship between the interest only period and your mortgage rate.
+The 3/1 interest only loan has the lowest initial rate while the 10/1 mortgage has the highest rate.

 Related FREEandCLEAR Resources